rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

 ![App before fix](sprint2pics/pic7.png)

 #### 2. How is the issue resolved?
-First, I researched and used Microsoft's documentation as a resource.
-Then, looking inside ChatMessagesController.cs and it's Index method, all it did was return a list of data from the ChatMessages database table.
+Looking inside `ChatMessagesController` and it's `Index` method, all it did was return a list of data from the `ChatMessages` database table.
 I replaced it and added the sorting and filtering logic and used a NuGet package called PagedList.Mvc for the paging functionalitites.

-In the Index view, I added column heading hyperlinks for sorting, a search box for filtering, and paging links for pagination.
+In the `Index` view, I added column heading hyperlinks for sorting by using the `Html.ActionLink` method), a search box for searching and filtering by using `Html.BeginForm` and `Html.TextBox` methods, and paging links for pagination by using `Html.PagedListPager` method.

-###### ChatMessagesController.cs/Index method code
+###### Adding filtering, sorting, and paging logic inside `ChatMessagesController/Index` method (first half)
 ![ChatMessagesController.cs/Index method code](sprint2pics/pic9.png)

+###### Adding filtering, sorting, and paging logic inside `ChatMessagesController/Index` method (second half)
 ![ChatMessagesController.cs/Index method code](sprint2pics/pic10.png)

-###### ChatMessages database table
+###### `ChatMessages` database table
 ![ChatMessages database table](sprint2pics/pic8.png)

-###### ChatMessages/Index.cshtml view
+###### Adding column heading hyperlinks for sorting, a search box for filtering, and paging links for pagination ChatMessages `Index` view (top of the page)
 ![ChatMessages/Index.cshtml view](sprint2pics/pic11.png)

+###### Adding column heading hyperlinks for sorting, a search box for filtering, and paging links for pagination ChatMessages `Index` view (bottom of the page)
 ![ChatMessages/Index.cshtml view](sprint2pics/pic12.png)

 #### 3. What is the end result?
-The end result is an interactive table for chat messages that has pages and can be sorted and filtered for ease of use.
+The end result is an interactive table for chat messages that shows 3 messages per page and can be sorted and filtered for ease of use.

-###### App after fix
+###### App with functional sorting, filtering, and paging (after fix)
 ![App after fix](sprint2pics/pic13.png)